 I’m a historian, educator, and writer.
 I received by Ph.D. in Modern History from the University of St Andrews.
 My dissertation, “Making an Atlantic North Carolina: Scottish Networks in the Eighteenth Century,” explored how Scottish families who settled in North Carolina helped develop it as a colony that was connected all around the Atlantic world.
 I am currently a lecturer in history at Cape Fear Community College in Wilmington, NC.

-In Fall 2020 I will launch my very first podcast endeavor: Historia Mortis.
-This new podcast will feature the history of deathways in early America.
-Season One, “City of Death,” chronicles Wilmington, North Carolina’s experience with a yellow fever epidemic in 1862.
+In Fall 2020 I launched my very first podcast endeavor: Historia Mortis.
+This new podcast features the history of deathways in early America.
+I am also a bookseller and small business owner at Ghost Hill Press in Wilmington, NC — the region’s newest independent bookstore.